 In a technical sense, there’s a lot more going on here than there was in The Force Awakens.
 First, we go to black, “then over black…” we get superimposed text.

 If you’re adapting a true story and need to relay “the fallout information,” then superimposed text is always a good option.
-We’ve seen it done countless times, like in the Goodfellas script and The Social Network script.
+We’ve seen it done countless times, like in the Goodfellas script.
 After the text, the script gives us a simple END, rather than THE END — both achieve the same purpose.

 If you’re in a classic mood and/or French, you can always write in FIN, just be mindful that it may ruffle a few readers' feathers as some regard it as cliche.